 What does an automated AR workflow look like?

 You’ve now read some of the benefits accounts receivable software can have for your business, but you’re probably wondering what an automated AR workflow looks like in practice.
 In our blog The Accounts Receivable System Flowchart of the Future we answer this question in depth, describing the complexity of traditional accounts receivable workflows and how they can be improved using AR automation.
-In the flowcharts below, it’s clear to see how implementing the right automation platform drives efficiencies and helps you access your cash.

 Key integrations to consider